 “You must be Nora Butler,” the woman said from behind thin wire-rimmed glasses, her eyes leaving a list of names and fixing their piercing stare on Nora’s face.
 She sounded young, hardly older than Nora, who could only stare back dumbly.

-“Um, yea, that’d be me,” she replied hesitantly.
+“Um, yeah, that’d be me,” she replied hesitantly.
 Who the hell was this and where was the new teacher?
 “And who are you?”
 The words spilled out from Nora’s thoughts before she could stop them, and a poorly stifled giggle came from somewhere in the depths of the percussion section.
-The strange young woman head snapped back towards the students, searching through slitted eyes for the source of unholy disruption.
-Finding nothing, she turned back to Nora and crossed her arms, looking her up and down critically as if filing her away in mental folder.
+The strange young woman head snapped back towards the students, searching through slitted eyes for the source of the unholy disruption.
+Finding nothing, she turned back to Nora and crossed her arms, looking her up and down critically as if filing her away in a mental folder.

 “I’m Ms. Steinke, your new band director.
 And you’re late, in case you hadn’t noticed.”

-Nora simply stood there and gawked. very eye in the room was focused unwaveringly on the interaction going on at the front of the classroom.
+Nora simply stood there and gawked.
+Every eye in the room was focused unwaveringly on the interaction going on at the front of the classroom.
 This was definitely unexpected.
 For a brief second, Nora wondered if she was still asleep in her bed back home.
 “I’m… sorry?”

 “I would surely hope so.
-The normal class rules would give you a detention for being late, but I don’t want to start the school year off that way Still aware that everyone in the room was looking at her, Nora stole a cautious glance at the clock.
-She was three minutes late.
+To be perfectly honest, I don’t think I should have to remind you why it’s a good idea to be on time for class.
+The normal class rules would give you a detention for being late, but I don’t want to start the school year off that way.”
+Still aware that everyone in the room was looking at her, Nora stole a cautious glance at the clock.
+She was barely three minutes late.
 The only noise in the classroom was the sound of the other students’ eyes sliding from Ms. Steinke back to Nora, who, for a rare moment in her life, was at a complete loss for words.

 Ms. Steinke seemed to take note of this with pleasure.
 “Please go take a seat, Nora,” she said with a nod towards the other students still sitting in silent trepidation.
 Scanning the rows, Nora took note of an empty seat in the back beside her tow-headed friend Lucas, a trumpet player.
 He offered her a feeble smile and Nora began to make her way around the rows of seats toward him when Ms. Steinke cleared her throat behind her.

-“Nora, front row e don’t waste any more time.”
+“Nora, front row.
+We don’t want to waste any more time.”
 There was something in her tone that sounded deadly.
 Ms. Steinke gestured to an empty seat in the first row next to a pair of freshman girls who looked positively terrified to be on the receiving end of her attention.

-Nora felt her cheeks growing hot as she turned back around and sank into the seat, resenting sudden embarrassment.
+Nora felt her cheeks growing hot as she turned back around and sank into the seat, resenting her sudden embarrassment.
 None of this was normal.
 She threw a glance back at Lucas, who shrugged helplessly and shook his head.
 With a growing sense of resentment, she turned back around and joined the rest of the class in focusing their attention on Ms. Steinke.

 “As I was just explaining before we were interrupted,” Ms. Steinke said in that strangely severe voice, “I have heard that discipline has been rather lacking in this band since I was a student here.
 Now, I know you’ve had several different directors over the past few years and as would be expected, certain rules and procedures have appeared to have taken back seat in the name of having a good time.”